-In early 2018, a presence of Leaf Roller Virus was identified in part of one of the five vineyard blocks that has the potential to reduce grape harvest yields over the medium to longer term.
+In early 2018, a presence of Leaf Roller Virus was identified in part of the 416 Main Road, East Hope vineyard that has the potential to reduce grape harvest yields over the medium to longer term.
 As a result, roughly 11.4 canopy hectares were removed shortly after harvest which have now been replanted and are expected to reach full maturity by 2025.